Which city is cheaper, Santa Fe or Orlando?

 Santa Fe is a charming, artsy, and cultural historic town.
 It's a gorgeous place to visit.
 This is a quaint and attractive place to visit, too.
 Other reasons to visit include food, shopping, and museums.

-There are opportunities to sample the local cuisine in both Orlando and Santa Fe.
+There are opportunities to sample the local cuisine at great restaurants in both Orlando and Santa Fe.

-The food selection is excellent in Orlando.
+The food selection at local restaurants is excellent in Orlando.
 There are a diversity of restaurants on the Disney grounds and nearby.
 Restaurants can be challenging though, as reservations must be made months in advance.

-Santa Fe has a number of nationally recognized food spots and restaurants.
+Eating is part of the travel experience when you visit Santa Fe.
 Local dishes include sopaipillas made with Native American fry bread, slow-cooked beans, and anything made with red and green chile peppers.